What actually is flexible working and how can you ask for it?

 What is flexible working?

 During the pandemic the term became associated with not always being in the office, working remotely or from home some of the time.
-This may be a significant part of it, but flexible working also encompasses, according to employment advice service Acas, reducing your hours (for example to a four day week or part-time), changing your start or finish time, or having flexibility around these, often known as flexitime.
+This may be a significant part of it, but how working hours are arranged is an equally significant element.